-Now that you have obtained information about yourself, you can now begin exploring major options and potential career options.
+Now that you have obtained information about yourself, you can begin exploring major and career options.
 This is not the time to make a decision.
 It’s time to LEARN, LEARN, LEARN!

-Use the self directed informational sheet, AU Career Path to guide you step by step through each year of college.
+Use the self-directed informational sheet, 4-year AU Career Plan to guide you step by step through each year of college.

 Use people as a resource

-Obtain and review information with career counselors at the Counseling and Testing Center (CTC).
+Obtain and review information with career coaches.
 Talk to professors, co-workers, friends, neighbors, relatives, and even previous employers.
-They may be able to tell you about different job opportunities, skills needs to perform the job, or simply provide additional resources.
+They may be able to tell you about different job opportunities, skills needed to perform the job, or simply provide additional resources.

 Use various online resources

 A couple of ways to get important information and get familiar with a particular type of major/work that you are considering is to do some shadowing to get a firsthand experience.

 Volunteer work in the particular area and or position you are interested in will allow you to not only network but to get an in depth look at the job of choice.